kitenac/Misc_libs/README.md

 giving a try into different libraries

 # TODO
-somehow orgonize files by different directories/branches for example: separate folder for each lib
+somehow organize files by different directories/branches for example: separate folder for each lib